BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 The `doc` here refers post/image/file.

-This function returns nothing, but makes the doc object get some extral abilities, such as statistics and comment.
+This function returns nothing, but makes the doc object get some extra abilities, such as statistics and comment.

 ```
 {% set post=get_doc(type='post', path='this-is-article.txt') %}